dvaneson/paging-lc/README.md

 A page table written in LC, based on the week 4 and week 5 labs from the [Languages and Low-Level Programming Course(LLP)](http://web.cecs.pdx.edu/~mpj/llp/).
-This lab was originally implemented in C, and can be found [here](https://github.com/dvaneson/paging).
+This lab was originally implemented in C, which can be found [here](https://github.com/dvaneson/paging).

 To compile and run this program, you will need a copy of [mil-tools](https://github.com/habit-lang/mil-tools).
 LC was intended to be